microsoft/vscode-docs/docs/editor/tasks.md

 ## Custom tasks

 Not all tasks or scripts can be auto-detected in your workspace.
 Sometimes it is necessary to define your own custom tasks.
 Assume you have a script to run your tests since it is necessary to setup some environment correctly.
 The script is stored in a script folder inside your workspace and named `test.sh` for Linux and macOS and `test.cmd` for Windows.
-Run **Configure Tasks** from the global **Tasks** menu.
+Run **Configure Tasks** from the global **Tasks** menu and select the `Create tasks.json file from template` entry.
 This opens the following picker:

 ![Configure Task Runner](images/tasks/configure-task-runner.png)